SteelCompendium/data-md-dse/Bestiary/Monsters/Voiceless Talkers/Statblocks/Mindkiller Whelp.md

 reason: 1
 intuition: 1
 presence: 0
-traits:
-  - name: Psionic Conductor
-    effects:
-      - effect: Whenever a non-minion voiceless talker within 5 squares of the whelp uses a psionic ability, they can do so as if they were in the whelp's space.
-abilities:
+features:
+  - type: feature
+    feature_type: ability
-  - name: Eager Claws
+    name: Eager Claws
     icon: 🗡
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Melee
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 1
     target: One creature or object per minion
     effects:
       - roll: Power Roll + 3
-        t1: 3 damage
+        tier1: 3 damage
-        t2: 5 damage; the target takes a bane on their next strike
+        tier2: 5 damage; the target takes a bane on their next strike
-        t3: 7 damage; the target takes a bane on their next strike
+        tier3: 7 damage; the target takes a bane on their next strike
+  - type: feature
+    feature_type: ability
-  - name: Feast
+    name: Feast
     icon: ❗️
     keywords:
       - Psionic
-    type: Triggered action
+    usage: Triggered action
     distance: Self
     target: Self
     trigger: The whelp reduces a non-minion creature to 0 Stamina.
     effects:
+      - name: Effect
-      - effect: The whelp transforms into a mindkiller whose Stamina equals their squad's Stamina pool before transforming.
+        effect: The whelp transforms into a mindkiller whose Stamina equals their squad's Stamina pool before transforming.
 The Stamina pool then loses the whelp's Stamina.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Psionic Conductor
+    icon: ⭐️
+    effects:
+      - effect: Whenever a non-minion voiceless talker within 5 squares of the whelp uses a psionic ability, they can do so as if they were in the whelp's space.
 ~~~